11/7/2024

 Jake Robert

 Yeah, thanks for taking the questions.
-Just wanted to double click on the sales front.
-Would that change to the six month comp plans?
-Do you feel like anything was pulled into Q2 that may be causing a lower than normal pipeline heading into the back half?
-Or is pipeline still growing pretty healthy in those Q2 deals?
-We're more just a healthy result of the new comp plan.
-Just trying to understand the puts and takes around that.
+Just wanted to double-click on the sales front.
+With that change to the six-month comp plans, do you feel like anything was pulled into Q2 that may be causing a lower-than-normal pipeline heading into the back half, or is pipeline still growing pretty healthy in those Q2 deals We're more just a healthy result of the new comp plan, just trying to understand the puts and takes around that.

 speaker

 No, it's a great question.
 I would say that the demand environment is still quite healthy.
 So when we look at kind of pipeline and our pipeline coverage ratios, they're very consistent half one versus half two.
-So don't view it as this really been a change in pipeline as a result of moving to two six month cycles.
-I do think, as I said in my commentary, I do think we did see a benefit in the first half from deals that otherwise historically would have been booked in the second half were accelerated into the first half because it was an incentive for the sales organization to do that.
+So don't view it as there's really been a change in pipeline as a result of moving to two six-month cycles.
+I do think, as I said in my commentary, I do think we did see a benefit in the first half from deals that otherwise would historically would have been booked in the second half were accelerated into the first half because it was an incentive for the sales organization to do that.
 It's difficult to size specifically because you don't know every deal and what would have moved.
-But I certainly believe we have seen a benefit in seasonality as a result of that, which is kind of one of the reasons why we're being a bit cautious for the back half of the year.
-But I would say we're certainly very confident with the changes we made.
-We think two six month sales cycles was the right move.
-We think all the other sales segmentation changes we made were the right moves.
-It's just a matter of allowing this model to mature before we get ahead of ourselves.
-I might add just
+But I certainly believe we've seen a benefit in seasonality as a result of that, which is kind of one of the reasons why we're being a bit cautious for the back half of the year.
+You know, but I would say we're certainly very confident with the changes we made we think two six-month sales cycles were the right was the right move we think all the other sales segmentation changes we made were the right moves it's just a matter of allowing this model to mature before we get ahead of ourselves okay i might add just uh sorry i might add just a comment on overall pipeline drivers one of the biggest pipeline drivers is going to be the maturity of our reps and

 speaker